Privacy Policy

 12. cookie: a small data packet (text file) sent by the web server and placed on the user's computer for a specified period, which, depending on its nature, the server may supplement upon subsequent visits—i.e., if the browser sends back a previously saved cookie, the provider managing the cookie has the opportunity to link the user's current visit with previous ones, but exclusively regarding its own content;

-13. client: a natural or legal person who has concluded an engagement contract with the Lawyer, or a natural or legal person who uses the Lawyer's services without concluding an engagement contract;
+13. client: a natural or legal person who has concluded an engagement contract with the Attorney or a natural or legal person who uses the Attorney's services without concluding an engagement contract;

 14. data subject: an identified or identifiable natural person; an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person;